mpstm/millionspersecond/OnBoardIntern.md

   How does day look: 8 Hrs
-  (unplug everthing
+  (unplug everthing be professional )
-   small talk. talking messaging. talk around browser around etc )

   1. sharpen the knife -
    1. 1Hr pick one : read a technical paper